 The power-on key is pressed to initiate the power-on sequence of the system.
 As part of the power-on sequence, a system reset is performed in such a manner that the system performs no instructions or I/O operations until explicitly directed.
-The contents of main storage, including the protection keys, are preserved.
+The contents of main storage are preserved.